Tulin206/erumhub_deep-learning/README.md

 #### TensorFlow Notebooks:
 Each implementation has both a Python script (.py) and a corresponding Jupyter notebook (.ipynb), with their own README files:
 - `ANN Implementation/ann.ipynb` - Interactive notebook for customer churn prediction using ANN
-- `Hidden Layer Analysis/Hidden Layers And Hidden Neurons.ipynb` - Analysis of neural network architectures
+- `Hidden Layer Analysis/simple_keras_tuner_mnist.ipynb` - Analysis of neural network architectures
 - `Hyperparameter Tuning/Hyperparameter.ipynb` - Interactive notebook for hyperparameter tuning experiments

 ### Using Notebooks in Google Colab